IADsOpenDSObject

 Parameters

-• adsPath - A string that specifies the ADS path of the ADSI object.
+• adsPath – the ADS path of the ADSI object.

-• username - A string that specifies the username to be used to bind to the object.
+• username – the username of the account which will be used to bind to the object.

-• authOptions - Authentication flags used to specify the binding options.
+• authOptions – the authentication flags taht specify the binding options.
 For more information, see ADS_AUTHENTICATION_ENUM.

 Remarks